This blog may contain affiliate links. Read our disclosure policy for more info.

 There are many hostels in Popayan.
 We stayed at Hostel Caracol as it is in an ideal location and is a quiet pretty hostel while still offering budget accommodation.
 They have a kitchen which we really like in hostels as well as a reasonably priced café at the front entrance.

 In terms of an actual hotel, check out Gran Hotel Coral.
-They offer comfortable facilities at really great value.
+They offer comfortable facilities at a really great value.
 It’s the perfect hotel for anyone looking for a clean and comfortable stay in a great location without breaking the bank.

 If budget isn’t an issue, consider the luxurious Hotel Dann Monasterio.
 This is about as good as it gets for luxury in Popayan!
 Expect a pristine colonial building with all of the bells and whistles you’d expect for a 5-star hotel.